 The sun’s UV rays can cause aging by:

 - breaking down collagen and causing abnormalities in elastin, leading to thinner skin and wrinkles

 - causing uneven pigmented patches to develop

 So use sunscreen, and not just for the beach — use it every day.
-A daily application of a broad-spectrum SPF 30 sunscreen can fade age spots, improve skin texture, and flatten out wrinkles by 20 percent in only three months, according to a recent study.
-The researchers suggest that it’s because sunscreen lets the skin take a break from being continually battered by UV rays, so its own powerful regenerative abilities have a chance to work.
+A daily application of a broad-spectrum SPF 30 sunscreen can fade age spots, improve skin texture, and flatten out wrinkles by 20 percent in only three months, according to

 You can protect your skin from the sun in other ways as well.
 Wearing sun protective clothing like long-sleeve shirts, hats, and sunglasses, and avoiding the sun in the middle of the day, will reduce your exposure to aging and carcinogenic UV rays.